orion-rs/orion-fuzz/README.md

 where `-t 30` is in seconds.

-All the above exmaples run the `aead` target.
+All the above examples run the `aead` target.
 This can be any fuzzing target in `src/` that is not `util`.